sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 SEPAL can build additional derived bands on-the-fly, so the analysis is not limited to native bands.

-Select `+ Derived bands` at the bottom of the pop-up window and choose the deriving method.
+Select the green `+ Derived bands` and choose the deriving method.
 The selected method will be applied to the selected bands and its name will be added in the expansion panel (1).

 > **_Note:_**
 >